United States Department of the Interior

 (4) Time required to fill vacancies.

 b.
 We will begin our continuous evaluation of the program as soon as we begin using the process.

 Sec.
 15 When is this Order effective?
 This Order is effective immediately.
 It remains in effect until we incorporate it into the Service Manual or until we amend, supersede, or revoke it, whichever comes first.
 If we do not incorporate it into the Service Manual, amend, supersede, or revoke it, the Order will expire 18 months from the date of signature.

 /sgd/ Sam D. Hamilton

 Date: October 20, 2009

 For specific information on the content of this Director's Order, contact the Division of Refuge Law Enforcement.
-For more information about the Web site, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about the website, contact Krista Bibb in the Policy and Regulations Branch (PRB), Division of Policy, Economics, Risk Management, and Analytics.